mbklein/confstruct/README.md

   * In Ruby 1.9 and above, this is automatic.
   * In Rubies earlier than 1.9, Confstruct will try to require and use ActiveSupport::OrderedHash, falling back to a regular Hash if necessary.
-The class/instance method `ordered?` can be used to determine if the hash ordered or not.
+The class/instance method `ordered?` can be used to determine if the hash is ordered or not.
 * In order to support struct access, all hash keys are converted to symbols, and are accessible both as strings and symbols (like a `HashWithIndifferentAccess`).
 In other words, config['foo'] and config[:foo] refer to the same value.